-Women Your Mother Warned You About™ is the podcast that makes sales sexy again.
-Co-hosted by Gina Trimarco and Rachel Tipton, the show is a blend of best business practices and “real life” hacks, filled with laughter, practical advice, random chatter and some serious moments.
+Women Your Mother Warned You About™ is the podcast that makes business sexy again.
+Co-hosted by Gina Trimarco and Rachel Pitts (formerly Tipton), the show is a blend of best business practices and “real life” hacks, filled with laughter, practical advice, random chatter and some serious moments.
 Add to the mix the occasional guests and special segments, such as “That’s What He Said” (featuring the male point of view).
 Gina and Rachel stress “we love men”.
 This is a show for women and men, while embracing all things female – from body image issues and mom challenges to how to show value in a sales conversation while wearing the best shade of lipstick.
 The goal of their podcast is to break down all types of barriers in business and life, making money while making others happy … and laughing as much as possible while they do it.

-Meet Gina Trimarco and Rachel Tipton, two sales pros who are smart, real, vivacious, bold, not bad to look at and not afraid to say what they think … sometimes saying things BEFORE they think.
+Meet Gina Trimarco and Rachel Pitts (formerly Tipton), two sales pros who are smart, real, vivacious, bold, not bad to look at and not afraid to say what they think … sometimes saying things BEFORE they think.
 These two came together several years ago when Gina was Rachel’s business coach.
 They became instant friends as their dynamic personalities not only raise the energy in a room together, but also take some people by surprise.
 They’ve traveled parallel journeys as performers and business women who have both lived interesting lives, with amazing wins and losses along the way.
 What makes them so similar is their resilience and optimism, with a desire to lift others up while telling them to put on their big girl (or boy) panties.
 Their show will (usually) make you laugh so hard at their commentary, that you’ll most likely need some new panties (or boxer briefs)!

 Why you should listen

 - For practical, real-life business and sales strategies not based on a “playbook”

 - For a peek into what most women really think but don’t always say out loud about business, life and being a woman